 Our Values & Ethos

-We welcome you and your family to our school and to the successful partnership of children, parents and teachers which is the foundation of the caring and learning community that is Thorn Grove Primary School.
+We welcome you and your family to our happy school where the successful partnership of children, parents and teachers is the foundation of a caring, learning community.

 Schools vary enormously in achievement and atmosphere.
-Our distinction lies in the children in our school.
-Being polite, hard working and well behaved does not necessarily set them apart from other children in the district but when this is allied to the sense of order and calm that prevails the school, the quiet confidence and caring attitudes which are the hall mark of our children, Thorn Grove becomes a very special school.
+Our distinction lies with the children in our school; they are polite, hardworking and well behaved.
+We appreciate this does not necessarily set them apart from other children in the district but this is allied to the sense of order and calm that prevails around the school.
+The quiet confidence and caring attitudes which are the hall mark of our children make Thorn Grove a very special school.

 Thorn Grove is an average-sized primary school for children from 3-11 years.
 It includes a deaf base resource provision run by the local authority.
 Many pupils from this unit are taught in the mainstream classes as inclusion lies at the heart of the school’s ethos.
 The school was built in 1951 and benefits from generous accommodation.
 The main building has eight classrooms, an ICT suite, a spacious library entrance foyer, an assembly hall, separate dining room and an administrative area.
 Two pairs of demountable classrooms provide valuable additional teaching space.
 There are two separate playgrounds, two outdoor learning areas (Nursery and Reception) and extensive well maintained playing fields.
 A private day nursery (Elm Cottage) also operates on the site looking to provide wrap-around care for babies to 3 year olds.
 The school occupies a 5 acre site.